tetratelabs/kong2eg/README.md

 # Kong2eg

-This repository demonstrates how to use kong2envoy to migrate from Kong to Envoy Gateway.
+This repository demonstrates how to use kong2envoy and ingress2gateway to migrate from Kong to Envoy Gateway.
-Most existing Kong plugins are supported — except those that require a database.
+Most existing Kong plugins can still be used after the migration—except those that require a database.
+Ingress API resources will be automatically converted to Gateway API resources.

 # How it works